vastus/Salgos/documentation/readme.md

 Space ![Space constraint for heap sort][eq/heap/space]

 ## Quick sort
+Continuing the divide and conquer paradigm quick sort is also implemented in this way.
+Quick sort is an in-place comparison sorting algorithm which takes no extra space and can sort in linear logarithmic time on average, but worst case time constraint is O(n<sup>2</sup>).

+1. Divide - select (specified item) pivot
+2. Recur - recursively sort given array
+3. Conquer - put items back into given array to be sorted

 ### Time and space constraints
 Time ![Time constraint for merge sort][eq/merge/time]